-Other animals use tools, communicate, and coordinate but there is a vast difference between the kinds of learning possible with their minds and signals and the kinds of learning possible with our minds and symbols.
+Other animals use tools, communicate, and coordinate but there is a difference between the kinds of learning possible with their minds and signals and the kinds of learning possible with our minds and symbols.
 Our capacities for learning are off-scale beyond all other forms of life.
 Not only for each of us individually, but for us a species.

 We are the species that learns together.